To impact humanity, you need some special skills. Let’s dive into the 17 Elon Musk learning strategy keys and uncover what sets him apart.

 Benefits of broadening your learning scope

-- Gain knowledge advantage over your peers
+- Gain a knowledge advantage over your peers

-- Solve a broader selection of problems
+- Solve a wider variety of problems

 #5 Jump into the unknown and force new learning

 Sure, staying in your comfort zone feels nice, but it won’t help you grow.

 When you take a plunge into unknown waters, especially when others are counting on you, you’ll stumble upon all sorts of fascinating gems.
 But to stay afloat, you’ll have to learn to swim fast, or else you’ll end up looking silly and sinking.